-Handline, trolling, and longline have traditionally been used to target southern bluefin tuna (SBT) in New Zealand's Exclusive Economic Zone (EEZ).
-In recent years, nearly all of the SBT catch has been by surface longline, with occasional small catches by trolling and a small bycatch in the mid-water trawl fishery for hoki.
-The domestic fishery is largely small owner-operated boats, with a few large, low temperature longliners on charter.
+Since the start of New Zealand's domestic southern bluefin tuna (SBT) fishery, handline, trolling and longline have been used to target SBT in the EEZ.
+In recent years nearly all of the SBT catch has been by surface longline, with occasional small catches by trolling and a small bycatch in the mid-water trawl fishery for hoki.
+The domestic fishery is composed of a wide range of vessel types, including many small owner-operated boats and a few large low temperature longliners on charter from overseas.

-SBT was introduced into the Quota Management System (QMS) on 1 October 2004.
-The Total Allowable Commercial Catch (TACC) was set at 413 t.
-The remainder of New Zealand's catch limit of 420 t is allocated to other sources of fishing-related mortality (two tonnes) and recreational (four tonnes) and customary fishers (one tonne).
-The introduction to the QMS has stopped the "Olympic" race for fish seen in previous years.
-QMS introduction has also been associated with a consolidation of the SBT longline fleet.
+SBT was introduced into the Quota Management System (QMS) effective 1 October 2004, with a Total Allowable Commercial Catch (TACC) of 413 t.
+The remainder of New Zealand's TAC of 420 t is allocated to recreational (four tonnes) and customary fishers (one tonne), and other sources of fishing-related mortality (two tonnes).
+The introduction to the QMS has seen a change from the "Olympic" race for fish seen in previous years.
+This introduction has been associated with a consolidation of the SBT longline fleet.

-The 2005/06 season had the lowest catches of SBT in ten years.
-Commercial catches in the most recent fishing season (2006/07) showed some recovery, to 379 t.
-The low catches in the last several years were attributed to two main factors: decreased vulnerable biomass because of the lack of new recruitment into the NZ longline fishery (as illustrated in the continued period of low CPUE in the charter fleet); and the decline in longline effort from the domestic and charter fleets.
+The most recent fishing season (2005/06) resulted in the lowest NZ catch in 10 years (238 t).
+This is attributed to two main factors: the absence of new recruitment into the NZ longline fishery leading to decreased vulnerable biomass (as illustrated in the continued period of low CPUE in the charter fleet); and the decline in longline effort from the domestic fleet and charter fleets.